-The choice between oxalic acid vaporizer and fogger can be difficult for beekeepers to make.
+The choice between an oxalic acid vaporizer and a fogger can be difficult for beekeepers to make.
 Both are effective in treating beehives with oxalic acid.
 There are however significant differences between the two oxalic acid application equipment.
 Let us look at the differences between the two, their advantages and disadvantages.

 An oxalic acid vaporizer uses DC power to heat oxalic acid to sublimate it.
 A vaporizer is shaped like a rod with an acid pan at one end.
 It goes into the hive bottom.

 A fogger uses various heating methods.
 One design of fogger uses AC electricity to heat oxalic acid and the other uses gas – usually propane.
 A fogger does not enter the hive.
 It delivers oxalic acid into a beehive through a hole drilled into the back of the hive.

 Some foggers have digital temperature readouts.
 These allow you to know once the oxalic acid sublimation temperature has been reached.
 They are more efficient and easy to use than those without the readout.

 Benefits of Using a Fogger Instead of a Vaporizer

 - Oxalic acid vaporizers are easy to use.
 They are simple and go into the hive easily.
 Foggers need some getting used to before you are comfortable working with them.
 Beginner beekeepers may find it tough to figure out how to set up everything and get it working.
 A vaporizer is on the other hand quite straightforward.